-Browse our handpicked list of third-party books and products.
+Browse our handpicked list of third-party products.

 These are resources and products that we have successfully used ourselves, and/or recommended to our private clients and students.
 They can help you enhance your presentations, learn the skills of influence and persuasion, and improve your public speaking.

 Also see our recommended books.

 (As an Amazon Associate we earn from qualifying purchases.)

 For video conferencing, virtual meetings, and remote work, having a good quality camera makes a big difference in your appearance to colleagues, and your meeting presence.